Djelibeybi/signalrgb-plugin-nzxt-controller/README.md

+# ARCHIVED!

-# NZXT Case Controller plugin for SignalRGB
+NZXT Case Controller plugin for SignalRGB (is now in SignalRGB)

-This plugin enables fan control for the NZXT Case Controller that ships with the H710i case.

-## Unsupported

-This plugin is not supported by SignalRGB or me.
-Use at your own risk.